 System: Sega Master System

-Release date: December 1988
+Release date: 1988

 Gameplay: Slash, Jump, and Explore

-Golvellius is a big, chunky action-adventure with side-view platforming and light RPG elements.
+Golvellius on the Sega Master System is a chunky action-adventure with side-view platforming and light RPG elements.
 You run, jump, swing your sword and collect items and weapons to tackle tougher enemies and open new paths.
-The world is fairly open, with multiple routes, hidden caves and secrets to discover as you push deeper into the valley.

-Combat is simple but satisfying – timing your sword swings and dodging enemy attacks feels good for the era.
 You’ll find better equipment, health upgrades and magic items that make exploration rewarding.
-Boss fights are big and memorable, often requiring you to learn their patterns while managing limited resources.
+Boss fights are big and memorable.
+They often require you to learn their patterns while managing limited resources.

 Still, when you’re slicing through hordes of monsters and uncovering new areas, it’s proper good fun.